 In view of the fact that in every age category, females outnumber males, it is imperative that even in development, gender issues are taken into account.
 The District has established Men's forum and Gender forum, where issues of gender and of men are discussed, ranging from families to participation in communities and work place.
 The fora are made up of officials, councillors and civil society.
 Gender focal person is employed and the action plan is also developed.
 Draft Gender policy is in place.
 Budget is often a challenge to ensure significant impact in these programme.

-2.2.7 Labour Status by Gender by Municipality EMPLOYMENT and UNEMPLOYMENT RATES
+2.2.7 EMPLOYMENT and UNEMPLOYMENT RATES